Eagle Intern Fellowship Program

 boston college career center

-Click here to see the 2015 receipents and the organizations with whom they completed their summer internships.
+Click here to see the 2015 recipients and the organizations with whom they completed their summer internships.

 Applications for Summer 2016

 - Selected students will be eligible to receive a $3500 fellowship.
 Disbursement schedule will be provided to recipients at the Pre-Internship Meeting.

-- Stipend will be awarded only to students who have received a formal internship offer for the period stated below.
+- Fellowship will be awarded only to students who have received a formal internship offer for the period stated below.

-The application for the 2016 EAGLE Intern Fellowship Program will open on
+The application for the 2016 Eagle Intern Fellowship Program will open on

 - Open to rising sophomores, juniors, and seniors (graduating in 2019, 2018, or 2017) in good academic standing.